huntercaron/faith/src/content/projects/mia-vesper-brand-identity.md

 ---
 template: project
-title: "“MIA VESPER” BRAND IDENTITY"
+title: "“Mia Vesper” Brand Identity"
 date:
 description: 'Upcycling, the practice of turning used fabrics into new high fashion garments, is currently captivating the fashion world.
 In New York, there’s a new